 Attention often turns to the 4% rule, which is a simple rule-of-thumb to guide retirement spending.
 It is the highest withdrawal rate that would have worked with historical U.S. market returns for someone adjusting their spending for inflation each year and planning for a 30-year retirement.

 Spending numbers are divided between conservative, moderate, and aggressive retirees.
 I define these retirees based on their willingness to invest in stocks (25%, 50%, or 75% stock allocations), and their willingness to see their portfolio decline to low levels (see the table notes).

 The table is divided into three parts.
 First are the spending strategies that are comparable to the dedicated income strategies shown before.
-We can observe that conservative and moderate retirees would need to spend less to maintain sufficient confidence that their wealth doesn’t fall by too much, but that aggressive retirees could spend more by taking on greater risk that the plan won’t actually work.
+We can observe that conservative and moderate retirees would need to spend less to maintain sufficient confidence that their wealth doesn’t fall by too much, but that aggressive retirees could spend more by taking on greater risk that the plan won’t work.
 Nonetheless, the 4% rule is not applying to the inflation-adjusted spending.
-For a moderate retiree, 2.39% is the comparable number today.
-I assume the simulations start from today’s lower interest rates and that stocks outperform bonds by their average amount historically along with their historical volatility.
+For a moderate retiree, 2.93% is the comparable number today.
+I assume the simulations start from today’s interest rate and inflation levels and that stocks outperform bonds by their average amount historically along with their historical volatility.
 Since 1926, large-capitalization U.S. stocks outperformed long-term government bonds on average by 6% per year with 20% volatility.